-Note 1: In order to facilitate social distancing and maintain health and wellbeing of children accessing respite, the designated service operated its respite care at a reduced capacity of 50% to ensure children could access single bedrooms.
+Note 1: In order to facilitate social distancing and maintain health and wellbeing of children accessing respite, the designated service is operating its respite care at a reduced capacity to ensure children can access single bedrooms.

 Note 2: Access to a GP is currently supported through face to face consulting or HSE consulting app, depending on situation.